180 credits - 3 years

-- training in humanities (historical criticism ; general training in philosophy, arts and letters : history, art and t civilisations, European literatures, methodology and practice of academic discourse, ancient and modern languages ;
+- general training in philosophy, arts and letters : history, arts and civilisations, European literatures, ancient and modern languages;

-- training in humanities : historical criticism, psychology, anthropology, philosophy, etc. ;
+- training in humanities : historical criticism, philosophy, etc.;

-At the end of the first cycle, you can take the Master’s degree in History.
-It lasts two years and offers a wide range of specialisations.
+At the end of the first cycle, you can take the Master in History.
+It is organised in two annual blocks and offers a wide range of specialisations.

 For further information, consult the page "Possible trainings at the end of the programme".